Since the Darwin pedals have been available I got requests for a matching HiHat stand from time to time.

 The top part is also based on the regular Darwin HiHat, broken down to the most compact setup possible.
 It offers the same features, including a retractable pulling rod.
 The result is a travel friendly Cable Hat at about 1800 grams that almost fits in a pocket.

 One of the toughest details on any cable HiHat is, you guessed it, the cable itself.
 The biggest problem is just friction.

 I experimented with lots of different options, literally everything I could find and finally met a partner in the mountain bike industry who's developing high performance braking and shifting cables.

 The special design protects the cable and housing from dirt or anything else that can cause friction.
 But because the liner runs the full length of the cable, a specially developed cable coating and lube are used to keep friction to a minimum.

 Like the Darwin pedals, the HiHat stand will be available with a Low-, Short- or Longboard.

 Also, it's possible to choose between the standard (black & silver), or an all-black color option.

-A remote HiHat based on the solid version will be available shortly!
+A remote HiHat based on the solid version is also available!